-Accessed from a Score object.
+Accessed from a Score bject.
 Corresponds to the barline groupings in the score.

-for each barline in iterates through all the barlines in the list, e.g.
+for each barline in iterates through all the barlines in the list, for example:

+'''

 s = Sibelius.ActiveScore;

 barlines = s.Barlines;

 for each barline in barlines {

 // do something with barlines here

+}

+'''